SURYArolex/surya-project/README.md

 # surya-project
-all simple projects are coded by me
+all sample programs are coded by me.
+           thanking you...